-The Company accounted for the acquisitions made during the six months ended June 30, 2018 as asset acquisitions and recorded an aggregate \$71.3 million in "Real estate, net" and an aggregate \$61.1 million in "Real estate-related intangible assets, net" on its consolidated balance sheet.
+The Company accounted for the acquisitions made during the nine months ended September 30, 2018 as asset acquisitions and recorded an aggregate \$122.2 million in "Real estate, net," an aggregate \$86.9 million in "Real estate-related intangible assets, net" and an aggregate \$0.3 million in "Real estate-related intangible liabilities, net" on its consolidated balance sheet.

-During the three and six months ended June 30, 2018, the Company received a \$1.5 million termination fee in connection with the termination of a purchase contract for the purchase of the leased fee interest in a property due to the exercise by another entity of a pre-existing pre-emptive right to acquire such property.
+During the nine months ended September 30, 2018, the Company received \$1.5 million in connection with the termination of a purchase contract for the purchase of the leased fee interest in a property due to the exercise by another entity of a pre-existing pre-emptive right to acquire such property.